10 dirty fruits and veggies

 Sweet bell pepper

-This crunchy, yet thin-skinned, vegetable is highly susceptible to pesticides.
+This crunchy, yet thin-skinned, the vegetable is highly susceptible to pesticides.
 According to the EWG, sweet bell peppers showed traces of 63 types of pesticides.
 While some pesticides can be washed away, many still remain.

 Spinach, kale, collard greens